Maine skiing legend ‘Chummy’ Broomhall dies at 98

 Everyone skied when he was younger, Broomhall recalled.

-“We only did cross-country skiing,” he said.
+“We only did cross-country skiing,” he said last year.
 “I take that back.
 We jumped, too.”

 There were plenty of small jumps around Rumford from which he could launch.
-And, of course, there was Black Mountain with plenty of trails to ski and train on.
+And, of course, there was Black Mountain with plenty of trails for skiing and training.

 So what did he like most about skiing?

-“The competition, of course,” Broomhall said, his blue eyes twinkling behind tortoise shell-framed glasses.
-“Before the war, I was probably the top cross-country skier there,” Broomhall added.
+“The competition, of course,” Broomhall said.
+“Before the war, I was probably the top cross-country skier there,” Broomhall said.
 “I won a lot of races.”

-When he got back from the war, he discovered he still had it in him.

-“I wasn’t satisfied until I saw if I could still beat these young guys,” Broomhall recalled last year.
-“I ended up getting in that race.
-They only picked one cross-country runner, I was it.
-Won it by two minutes, as I recall.”

 Broomhall competed in the 1948 Winter Games in St. Moritz, Switzerland, and in the 1952 Games in Oslo, Norway.